adamzuyang/plextech-forge-onboarding/README.md

 }
 ```

-You can also identify your project using its unique key.
+You can also identify your project using a key.
 If you go to `https://plextech-onboarding-{your first name}.atlassian.net/jira/projects`, you will see that each project has a unique key.
 If you supply this key in your request, Jira will know to send the issue you are constructing to that project:

 ```javascript
 "project": {